TiraLabra/TiraLabra/Docs/Testausdokumentti.md

 * Padding

 Padding is tested so it gives the correct length.
+Overflow cases are extremely likely to happen, but a maximum 64-bit value is returned if it does.

+* Splitting blocks

+Testing this recursive function is critical to partitioning the message into correct sized blocks.

+* Copy testing

+Simple test to verify if copying nmd5 objects work.

+* Testing against hashlib

+Generate a random string to verify that the `nmd5` module works and gives the correct digest and hexdigest.

 ### Performance testing